Utah Administrative Code

 (c) Third-party Examiner certificates.

-(1) All adjudicative proceedings set forth in this section shall be conducted informally as provided in Section 63G-4-202.
+(1) All adjudicative proceedings shall be conducted informally as provided in Section 63G-4-202.

 (2) The division shall initiate agency action against a Third-party Tester or Third-party Examiner with a notice of agency action in accordance with Section 63G-4-201.

-(3)(a) A Third-party Tester or Third-party Examiner who receives a notice of agency action indicating that the division intends to deny, suspend or revoke a permit or a certificate may request a hearing by filing a written request for hearing with the division within 10 calendar days from the date of the notice of agency action.
+(3)(a) A Third-party Tester or Third-party Examiner who receives a notice of agency action indicating that the division intends to deny, suspend or revoke a permit or a certificate, may request a hearing by filing a written request for hearing with the division within ten calendar days from the date of the notice of agency action.

 (b) If a timely request for hearing is filed, the agency action shall be stayed until the division's hearing officer issues a written decision.